New community and leisure facility in Houghton Regis

 We’re working with the Houstone School and the Advantage Schools Trust to ensure that access and management arrangements offer a seamless route for residents to book facilities.

-The Houstone School sports hall has been designed to be a standalone building with separate access from the other school buildings, this will ensure that the community will be able to access the sports hall without requiring access to the rest of the school property.
+The Houstone School sports hall is a standalone building with separate access from the other school buildings, this will ensure that the community will be able to access the sports hall without requiring access to the rest of the school property.

-How far will the sports hall be from the leisure centre?
+How far is the sports hall from the leisure centre?

-The sports hall to be provided in the new Houstone School will be located approximately 300 metres from the main entrance to the proposed leisure centre facility.
-Users of the sports hall will be able to use the parking spaces, including disabled spaces, within the school site.
+The sports hall in the new Houstone School is located approximately 300 metres from the main entrance to the new leisure centre facility.

 Both facilities have their own car park so visitors can use whichever is more convenient.